 - A hub for tourism and culture in NorthamptonshireTourism

 - Venue for functions e.g. weddings and events

 The project, funded by the Heritage Lottery Fund (HLF) and other contributers will culminate in the building being open to the public in summer 2016 for the first time in the site’s 900-year history.

 Challenges & Solutions

-Main Challenge: Underpinning of the basement Solution: Underpinning to the basement has been a large structural risk to the project and has required careful management and monitoring to ensure the structural stability of the south east parts of the Abbey remains sound.
+Underpinning of the basement: Underpinning to the basement has been a large structural risk to the project and has required careful management and monitoring to ensure the structural stability of the south east parts of the Abbey remains sound.
 This also enables the basement to accommodate a new plant room within it.

-Solution: This project involves working in a live public park on a significant historical landscape.
+Preservation of trees: This project involved working in a live public park on a significant historical landscape.
 At the southern end of the Delapre estate lies Delapre Woods (adjacent to the project site).
 The site access and egress on a single track road is lined with significant greenery, therefore weight restrictions have been imposed on vehicles to protect the landscape from damage, in particular tree roots which have grown beneath the access track.